linrunner/tlp-doc/faq/settings.rst

 --------------------------------------------------------------
 It depends, TLP:

-* Does not touch display or keyboard backlight brightness → no conflict.
+* Does not touch display or keyboard backlight brightness ⇒ no conflict.
-* Does not change suspend / hibernate settings → no conflict.
+* Does not change suspend / hibernate settings ⇒ no conflict.
-* TLP's power savings will not be applied during boot when using **GNOME** or **KDE** desktop environments that have **power-profiles-daemon** installed → severe conflict - see :doc:`/faq/ppd`.
+* Changes all kinds of :ref:`kernel tunables <intro-how-it-works>` ⇒
+  **GNOME**, **KDE Plasma** and **Cinnamon** desktops usually include a power manager that competes with TLP, check :doc:`/faq/ppd`.
-* Applies charge thresholds → conflict with **KDE** charge limit setting is possible.
+* Applies charge thresholds if configured:

-* Switches radio devices on and off when configured by the user → conflict with **GNOME** power settings or **KDE** energy saving settings possible.
+  * **GNOME** `Settings → Battery Charging`  ⇒ keep at `Maximize Charge`.
+  * **KDE** `System Settings → Power Management → Advanced Power Management`  ⇒ do not enter Charge Limits.

 * Pop!_OS's **system76-power** works on the same set of
   :ref:`kernel tunables <intro-how-it-works>`
-  → severe conflict - do not use together with TLP.
+  ⇒ do not use together with TLP.
-* **Slimbook Battery** uses TLP as backend and overwrites TLP's configuration files → conflict - if you wish to configure TLP individually, you must first uninstall Slimbook Battery.
+* **Slimbook Battery** uses TLP as backend and overwrites TLP's configuration files ⇒ if you wish to configure TLP individually, you must first uninstall Slimbook Battery.

 .. note::